Choctaw Stadium

-Choctaw Stadium, formerly Globe Life Park, is an American multi-purpose stadium in Arlington, Texas, between Dallas and Fort Worth.
-Originally built as a baseball stadium, it was home to the Texas Rangers of Major League Baseball and the Texas Rangers Baseball Hall of Fame from 1994 through 2019, when the team vacated the stadium for Globe Life Field.
-It was constructed as a replacement for nearby Arlington Stadium and opened in April 1994 as The Ballpark in Arlington.
+Choctaw Stadium, formerly Globe Life Park, is a multi-purpose stadium in Arlington, Texas, United States.
+The venue opened in April 1994 as a baseball stadium with the name The Ballpark in Arlington, serving as the home for the Texas Rangers of Major League Baseball from 1994 through 2019.
+It replaced the nearby Arlington Stadium, and was succeeded by Globe Life Field.

-In 2020, it was retrofitted for use as a football and soccer facility.
-The stadium is the home of the Arlington Renegades of the XFL as well as North Texas SC of MLS Next Pro, who are FC Dallas's reserve team and Six Flags Entertainment Corporation which relocated its world headquarters from a converted data center in Grand Prairie to the upper floor of the Centerfield Office Building.
-The Dallas Jackals of Major League Rugby began play at the stadium in 2022.
+In 2020, the stadium was retrofitted for football and soccer.
+It is the current home of the North Texas SC of MLS Next Pro (FC Dallas's reserve team), and the Arlington Renegades of the UFL.

 On August 25, 2021, Choctaw Casinos & Resorts bought the naming rights to the stadium.